taingmeng/herd-mentality/public/tapplez/rules.md

 ## Setup

 - A phone, tablet or laptop to run the game.
+A touchable device is preferred.
 - Everyone sits around the table and make sure the device is within reach for everyone.

 ## Generate a category